 2. Lower paid up capital of only RM350,000 instead of RM 1 million and waived of WRT license.

-Under the CCM (Companies Commission Malaysia) Company Act, all directors are required to sign company documents and resolutions.
+Under the CCM (Companies Commission Malaysia) Company Act 2016, all directors are required to sign company documents and resolutions.
 A company status is deemed a “local resident” company where minimum 50% shares of the Company is owned by local Malaysians.
 But you may face real risk is at any one time in near future, where the nominees may not turn up for any company meetings, signing company resolutions, financial reports, etc for company compliance or the nominees’ names may be possibly blacklisted in the central bank system if they do not take care of their personal finance.
-Any of these happen will jeopardize your day to day company operations and onward renewal of your working visa.
+Any of these happen will jeopardize your day to day company operations not compliance with relevant autthorities on licensing, etc and also onward renewal of your working visa with Immigration Department.

 Also the expansion can be limited.
 As a start when the company is new, the investment is small, it is pretty alright.
 However, when the capital or sales size ballooned up to few millions, you may have sleepless nights thinking how to safe guard your interest in the company all the time!
 For those who has assigned nominee as the cheque signatories, the issues are even more serious if the nominees refuses to further co-operate to sign cheques and assist in the banking!!